GTBitsOfGood/southface/README.md

 ## Development

-1. Clone this project to your computer
+1. Clone this project to your computer (preferably use VS Code)

 ```
 git clone https://github.com/GTBitsOfGood/Healing4Heroes.git